Kixwii/p3s4/README.md

 For an immediately usable, binary version of the Bitcoin Core software, see https://bitcoincore.org/en/download/.

-What is Bitcoin Core?
+What is p3s4 Core?
 ---------------------

-Bitcoin Core connects to the Bitcoin peer-to-peer network to download and fully validate blocks and transactions.
+p3s4(pesa) Core connects to the Bitcoin peer-to-peer network to download and fully validate blocks and transactions.
 It also includes a wallet and graphical user interface, which can be optionally built.